rust-crates/std_prelude/README.md

 ## Guarantees
 I offer the following guarantees for this lib

-- Once at v1.0 (fairly soon) all new versions of prelude will increment the MAJOR version (1.0.0 -> 2.0.0) since the changes will probably cause compiler breakages (things people imported won't need to be imported anymore)
+- Once at v1.0 (fairly soon) all new versions of std_prelude will increment the MAJOR version (1.0.0 -> 2.0.0) since the changes will probably cause compiler breakages (things people imported won't need to be imported anymore)